 The Museum of Marrakech

 The convenient location and interesting building make this a worthwhile stop even for the museum-phobic and it is one of the most popular attractions in the city; in fact, the exhibitions may not overly impress, but the intricate mosaics and other interior features should.
 Regrettably, for genuine art lovers, and those interested in the historical artefacts, there is little information provided in English, so the appreciation must be largely visual.
-There is a gift shop selling prints of some of the art and photographs on display and a little cafe for refreshments.
+There is a gift shop selling prints of some of the art and photographs on display in addition to a little café for refreshments.
 Photographs are permitted inside the museum.

-Address: Place Ben Youssef, Medina
+Address: Place Ben Youssef, Medina.

-Opening times: 9am to 6.30pm daily.
+Opening times: 9am to 6:30pm daily.